Skip to content

 IPF Certificates

-We recommend you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.
+We recommend that you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.

 Usually, the server certificate replacement can be handled via Settings → System → IPF Certificates and consists of the following steps:

-2. sign the generated CSR with a trusted certificate authority
+2. Sign the generated CSR with a trusted certificate authority.

-3. upload the signed server certificate
+3. Upload the signed server certificate.

 Important